thejeffchen/google-rank-checker/README.md

 ### Advanced / Troubleshooting
 * **Want to switch user-agent?**

 On line 32 of google-rank-checker.py you will see an option called "user-agent=...".
-Right now it is set at Googlebot smartphone.
+Right now it is set at the standard Chrome agent.
 You should be able to change it to whichever user agent you are looking for.
-Full list of Googlebot user agents here: https://support.google.com/webmasters/answer/1061943?hl=en
+Just in case, there is a full list of Googlebot user agents here: https://support.google.com/webmasters/answer/1061943?hl=en

 * **Chromedriver Problems?** You might need to install Chromedriver: https://www.kenst.com/2015/03/installing-chromedriver-on-mac-osx/